 Chadwick Boseman: Destined For Greatness

-Social media was lit on fire during the 2017 NBA Finals Game 4, and it wasn’t because of the game.
-It was because the official trailer dropped on the highly-anticipated film, Black Panther, made it’s debut.
+Last year, social media was again lit on fire during the 2017 NBA Finals Game 4, and it wasn’t because of the game.
+That’s when the official trailer dropped on the highly-anticipated film.
 It amassed 89 million views in just it’s first 24 hours making it the third most viewed trailer of all time!
 People on Twitter, Instagram and Facebook all shared their joy to see a full-length film about a Black superhero from Africa.

 Fans were again stunned when Marvel released another full trailer without warning online.
 Now people get to see a little bit more of the movie and it looks just as stunning as we think it is.
 See below: